-Thanks to the support of the State of Florida, Florida Court Clerks & Comptrollers, the Florida Courts system, and Authority board members, the Florida Courts E-Filing Portal has become nationally recognized as the premier e-filing system.
-The Authority is exploring additional opportunities in which the portal could be used to provide more efficient processes throughout state and local government.
+Thanks to the support of the State of Florida, the Florida Courts E-Filing Authority Board of Directors.
+Florida's Court Clerks and Comptrollers (FCCC), and the Florida Courts System, the Florida Courts E-Filing Portal has become a nationally recognized e-filing system representing e-filing progress.
+The Florida Courts E-Filing Authority governance structure is unique, but shows that a cooperative relationship between all court levels can accomplish great things.

-2016-17 E-FILING AUTHORITY BOARD OF DIRECTORS
+2017-18 E-FILING AUTHORITY BOARD OF DIRECTORS

-The Authority is governed by a nine-member Board of Directors consisting of eight Clerks of the Circuit Court and the Clerk of the Supreme Court, which serves as the Chief Justice's designee on behalf of the state and appellate courts.
+The Authority is governed by a nine-member Board of Directors consisting of eight Clerks of the Circuit Court and the Clerk of the Supreme Court, who serves as the Chief Justice's designee on behalf of the state and appellate courts.
 The Board is responsible for leading the public agency tasked with providing a statewide access point for the electronic access and transmission of court records to and from the courts.

-THE HONORABLE TIM SMITH CHAIRMAN PUTNAM COUNTY CLERK AND COMPTROLLER
+THE HONORABLE TIM SMITH

+PUTNAM COUNTY CLERK AND COMPTROLLER

-PUTNAM COUNTY CLERK AND COMPTROLLER THE HONORABLE JEFFREY R. SMITH, CPA VICE CHAIR/DISTRICT V INDIAN RIVER COUNTY CLERK AND COMPTROLLER
+THE HONORABLE JEFFREY R. SMITH, CPA

+VICE CHAIR/DISTRICT V INDIAN RIVER COUNTY CLERK AND COMPTROLLER